 From the main menu one can browse and find numerous kinds of information about the page.
-The most important of which to begin with is the page in pdf format and (for Logiweb newbie) the source code.
+The most important of which to begin with is the page in pdf format and (for Logiweb beginners) the source code.

-A Logiweb page is written in mixture of LATEX and the language pyk developed by Klaus Grue. pyk is then the language in which the mathematics to be checked by a computer of a Logiweb page is written.
+A Logiweb page is written in a mixture of LaTeX and the language pyk developed by Klaus Grue. pyk is the language in which the mathematics of a Logiweb page is written.
 The best way to get a feeling for this mixture is to read the source code of a Logiweb page.
-This is found under Source $\rightarrow$ Actual Source from the Logiweb main menu of a Logiweb page, e.g., the check page.
+This is found under Source \rightarrow Actual Source from the Logiweb main menu of a Logiweb page, e.g., the check page.

-One can also read the pyk text of a page, which is found under Body $\rightarrow$ Pyk also at the Logiweb main menu.
-It is also under Body that one finds the TEX and pdf files of the page.
+One can also read the pyk text of a page, which is found under Body \rightarrow Pyk, also at the main menu.
+It is also under Body that one finds the TEX and pdf files of the page.3